Sandy M. Hermanoff, Founding Chair

 “Being a Buckeye is a part of who I am.
 The knowledge I gained, the lessons I learned (inside the classroom and out) and the relationships I built while at The Ohio State University, all shaped me tremendously and laid the foundation upon which I have built my career.
 I am thrilled to be able to give back to the University and the School of Communication, and hopefully ensure the next generation of Buckeye leaders feel supported and prepared to tackle the world.”
 LinkedIn

 Chris Davey (BA, Journalism, 1994; MA Communications, 2003) has more than 25 years of experience in government, higher education and media.
-In 2021 he founded the Davey Group communications firm and Arena NIL.
+He is co-founder and partner of ThirtyPR, a national communications consulting firm specializing in digital strategy.
 For seven years, he was senior associate VP for The Ohio State University and previously was Chief Communications Officer for the Supreme Court of Ohio where he served as a senior advisor and speechwriter for the Chief Justice.
 He is a former journalist covering politics for the Cincinnati Enquirer and the Dayton Daily News.
 Was a 2002 Fellow in the Kiplinger Public Affairs Journalism Program.
 LinkedIn, Twitter.

 Jocelyn (Journalism, 1972) is retired from Atlanta’s Channel 2 WBS-TV after more than 45 years of service as an anchor, reporter, producer, editor and director.
 Jocelyn was the first African American news anchor in the Atlanta market and has won numerous awards for her journalism.